mvolkmann/blog/src/swift.md

   To "quickly open" a file by typing part of its name, select File ...
 Open Quickly..." or press cmd-shift-o.

+  To sort the files displayed in a directory shown in the Navigator, right-click the directory and select "Sort by Name" or "Sort by Type".

 - "x" in square icon (second)

   This displays a list of files that have been modified (M) or added (A).

   Click a file to see its contents.

   Click the button in the upper-right containing a right and left arrow to see diffs.

   Click the button to the right of that one containing horizontal lines to display a menu of options including
   "Inline Comparison" and "Side by Side Comparison" (preferred).
   Oddly, in "Side by Side" mode the current version of the file is shown on the left and the previous version is shown on the right.
+  See the "Source Control" section below for the steps to fix this.

   To discard all changes to a file, right-click the file name in the Navigator and select "Discard Changes in ...".

   Right-click a file to see a pop-up menu that includes the options "Commit" and "Discard Changes".
   Oddly it seems the only way to commit multiple files at once